erre1998/erre1998.github.io/index.md

             <div class="home-intro">

                 <p>
                    I am currently a Research Associate in Digital Humanities at the University of Rostock, where my role combines research and teaching with responsibilities in academic administration and service.
-I am also closely involved in the development of new degree programmes in Digital Humanities, including a Bachelor's programme and a European joint Master's programme.
+In the latter capacity, I am also closely involved in the development of new degree programmes in DH, including a Bachelor's programme and a European joint Master's programme.
+You can find my institutional webpage <a href="https://www.germanistik.uni-rostock.de/en/staff/research-associates/erik-renz/">here</a>.
                 </p>

                 <p>